influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 Save this output so it can be used later.

-Continuous Queries are replaced by Tasks in InfluxDB 2.0 To convert your CQs to Flux, see the [Tasks documentation](/influxdb/v2.0/process-data/get-started/).
+Continuous queries are replaced by tasks in InfluxDB 2.0 To convert your continuous queries to Flux, see the [Tasks documentation](/influxdb/v2.0/process-data/get-started/).

 ### Supported protocols

-If you're using one of the [supported protocols](/influxdb/v1.8/supported_protocols/) in InfluxDB 1.x (CollectD, Graphite, OpenTSDB, Prometheus, UDP), you may want to research using Telegraf instead.
-InfluxDB 2.0 doesn't support these protocols directly.
+If you're using one of the [supported protocols](/influxdb/v1.8/supported_protocols/) in InfluxDB 1.x (CollectD, Graphite, OpenTSDB, Prometheus, UDP), InfluxDB 2.0 doesn't support these protocols directly.
-Use Telegraf to translate from the source protocol to InfluxDB 2.0.
+Use [Telegraf](/telegraf/v1.16/) to translate from the source protocol to InfluxDB 2.0.

 ### Kapacitor

 You can continue to use Kapacitor with InfluxDB OSS 2.0 under the following scenarios:

-1. Kapacitor Batch-style TICKscripts work with the 1.x read compatible API Existing Kapacitor user credentials should continue to work using the [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
+- Kapacitor Batch-style TICKscripts work with the 1.x read compatible API Existing Kapacitor user credentials should continue to work using the [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
-2. Kapacitor Stream-style TICKscripts will not work using the [subscription API]((/influxdb/v1.8/administration/subscription-management/)).
+- Kapacitor Stream-style TICKscripts will not work using the [subscription API]((/influxdb/v1.8/administration/subscription-management/)).
   (There is no subscriptions API in InfluxDB 2.0.)
   We recommend writing data directly to *both* Kapacitor and InfluxDB.
   This allows stream tasks to continue to work.
   To do this, configure two [InfluxDB output plugins](/telegraf/v1.16/plugins/#influxdb): one for Kapacitor and one for InfluxDB 2.0.
   If you use other mechanisms to feed data into InfluxDB, Telegraf can be used as an intermediate layer to feed both Kapacitor and InfluxDB.

   Other architectures and mechanisms possible, too.
   Need more help?
 Reach out in the [community forums](https://community.influxdata.com).

 ### User migrations